Webflow Accessibility Checklist to Make Your Business Website Inclusive

 The alternative is to design your Webflow site with accessibility in mind from the very start.
 Let’s look at this approach in detail.

 Below, we’ve summed up Webflow accessibility tips and official Webflow guidance regarding web accessibility and broken it down into digestible chunks by category.
-This is the approach followed by Webflow in their own accessibility checklist that is based on WCAG 2.1 Level AA requirements.
+This is the approach to web design followed by Webflow in their own accessibility checklist that is based on WCAG 2.1 Level AA requirements.
 While following these recommendations might be not enough to make your website legally compliant with WCAG 2.1 Level AA, it’s still a good starting point.

 Please note that the following information is not intended as legal guidance but rather presents a list of recommendations.
 Please consult a qualified legal advisor in case your website must be legally compliant with your regional or international legislation in terms of web accessibility.